jmpa-oss/jcleal.me/resume/data.md

 * Assisted in the creation, documentation, and release of a managed CI/CD solution to over 200 AWS accounts, reducing the number of CI/CD platforms across the business to a single pane of glass.
 In addition, provided training, coaching, pairing, and workshops for teams onboarding to this solution, increasing overall adoption.
 * Created SDKs in Go over the GitHub, Buildkite, VictorOps, and other internal REST + GraphQL APIs, as well as instrumenting these SDKs into CLIs, reducing the complexity and time for teams to retrieve data from these vendors and services.
 * Worked with various developers across the business to uplift their CI/CD practices by incorporating Docker, replacing their existing CI/CD solution with our managed CI/CD solution, and driving adoption of various internal tools in the process.
 * Created a custom Windows Buildkite Agent for teams looking for a managed CI/CD solution that couldn't use Linux based Buildkite Agents.
-This resulted in teams having a consistant approach for either Linux & Windows CI/CD workloads, reducing the complexity for Windows based teams to on-board to our managed CI/CD solution.
+This resulted in teams having a consistent approach for either Linux & Windows CI/CD workloads, reducing the complexity for Windows based teams to on-board to our managed CI/CD solution.
 * Managed GitHub, Buildkite, and AWS at an organizational level.

 #### Graduate Developer, [MYOB](myob.com.au)